 I cannot forget that following the severe drought in 2011 in the state of Texas, a flurry of borer sightings was reported.
 In fact, we are still seeing ramifications of that drought today.
 It is thought that some of the freeze-damaged trees were possibly ones that were weakened ten years ago by the drought.

 The lesson to be learned is that if your trees are weakened for any reason, they become more susceptible to borer infestation.
 Unfortunately, the pre-existing condition that weakened the tree in the first place is more likely to be the ultimate cause of death of the tree than the borers.
-If you have a tree that has been adversely affected by the February freeze, you may want to look at any pre- existing conditions that might have weakened the tree prior to the freeze and try to correct these conditions.
+If you have a tree that has been adversely affected by freeze or drought, you may want to look at any pre- existing conditions that might have weakened the tree prior to the freeze and try to correct these conditions.
 Doing this will ensure the longest possible life for your tree.

 Of course, the best way to avoid all this is to practice good cultural methods when planting, establishing, and continuing to care for our trees.
 Healthy trees have the ability to produce defensive chemicals that can kill young borers.
 Trees that are well hydrated are less suitable for attack.
 Healthy callus tissue may be stimulated by the borer and it will encapsulate the young larva and kill it.